troykinsella/concourse-docker-compose-resource/README.md

 ## Source Configuration

+* `ca_certs`: Optional.
+A list of objects having the following keys.
+  Configures CA certificates for docker registry domains.
+  * `domain`: The domain of the docker registry.
+  * `cert`: The CA certificate for the domain.

+  Each entry specifies the x509 CA certificate for the trusted docker registry residing at the specified domain.
+This is used to validate the certificate of the docker registry when the registry's certificate is signed by a custom authority (or itself).

+  The domain should match the first component of repository, including the port.

 * `host`: Required.
 The hostname of the Docker host to connect to.
 * `port`: Optional.
 Default: 2376.
 The port on the Docker host to connect to.
+* `registries`: Optional.
+A list of objects having the following keys.
+  Performs a `docker login` to the listed registries in order to pull images from private registries, for example.
+  * `host`:
+  * `username`:
+  * `password`:
 * `verbose`: Optional.
 Default: false.
 Enable verbose output from `docker-compose`.

 ### Example